dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 sender.
-Doing so is in the interest of all three involved parties: the inadvertent recipient (who does not want the email), the sender (who wants to be able to reach their customer and who does not want the liability of transmitting PII to a third party), and the valid recipient.
+Doing so is in the interest of all three involved parties: the inadvertent recipient (who does not want the email), the sender (who wants to be able to reach their customer and who does not want the liability of transmitting PII to a third party), and the intended recipient.

 This document proposes a structured mechanism for the reporting of such misdirected email via either HTTPS POST or email inbox, directly mirroring